 Making oatmeal from scratch is simple!

 - Bring the water or milk to a boil.
-I use unsweetened vanilla almond milk like this one.
+I use unsweetened vanilla almond milk.

 - At this point, you can add maple syrup.
 But I actually prefer to drizzle it on the berries.

 - Keep an eye on the consistency of the mixture.